-Students entering grades five through eight must complete either the WISC or OLSAT and complete the ISEE on campus or at an approved ISEE testing site.
+Students entering grades five through eight must complete the ISEE, which can be taken on campus or at an approved ISEE testing site, and the OLSAT.
+Middle school applicants with a grade of “C” or below in mathematics or English/language arts must also complete the WISC.
 Students entering grades five through eight must also be interviewed by AOS and visit the school for half a day with a shadow host.

 AOS provides an advanced academic track and Pre-AP courses that are designed to be intensive and challenging.
 The lower school develops students’ capabilities in art, creative writing, computer skills, Greek (language and history), social studies, language arts, religion, math, and study skills.
 The middle school further challenges students in these same subjects while introducing Spanish, science, digital photography, and drama.